-09 Nov Avoid a cold?
-Don’t dismiss old wives’ tales
+09 Nov How to beat a cold – don’t dismiss old wives’ tales

-It’s a well-known fact that there are over 200 strains of the common cold – and there must be almost as many old wives’ tales about what you can do to avoid colds or flu.
+It’s a well-known fact that there are over 200 strains of the common cold – and there must be almost as many old wives’ tales about how to beat a cold or flu.
+But how much attention should we pay to these old sayings and beliefs?

-Everyone has a tip that their granny or great auntie told them would help stave off a cold during the chilly winter months.
+Everyone has a tip that their granny or great auntie told them would help beat colds during the chilly winter months.
 Some of my favourites are from a friend whose granny told him to rub goose fat on his chest; a smart lady who always advised me to wrap a woolly scarf around my ears and nose and that lovely old saying ‘Cast ne’er a clout til May is out’, which actually means that you should keep your vest on until the ‘May’ or hawthorn blossom comes out – usually around March.

 But are all these old wives’ tales just myths, or is there something more to them?

-Whilst you might want to avoid drastic measures such as smearing yourself in greasy fat, in fact, there are many pieces of traditional advice that will help you to minimise your chances of catching a cold or flu – or at the very least help you shake them off more quickly if haven’t taken enough precautions and are unlucky enough to actually catch one.
+Whilst you might want to avoid drastic measures such as smearing yourself in greasy fat to beat a cold, in fact, there are many pieces of traditional advice that will help you to minimise your chances of catching a cold or flu – or at the very least help you shake them off more quickly if haven’t taken enough precautions and are unlucky enough to actually catch one.

-Here is a round-up of our favourite traditional cold and flu remedies, with an explanation of the surprising facts behind the fables:
+Here is a round-up of our favourite old wives’ tales on how to beat a cold, with an explanation of the surprising facts behind the fables:

 “Wrap up warmly or you’ll catch a cold”